Snowdonia guide: best walks, attractions and places to stay

 - 2.5 hours

-Best Welsh castles to visit
+Best castles to visit in Snowdonia

 For gentler excursions, the bristling coastline features a chain of World Heritage-listed medieval castles, with Caernarfon and Harlech within the national park and Conwy and Beaumaris a short drive outside.
 You can uncover Snowdonia’s aesthetic side, too, by exploring the nooks and crannies of the fairytale, Italianate village of Portmeirion.